• Skip to primary navigation

 I often serve these tomatoes on top of a grain bowl or as a side dish to any protein and grain combination for a complete dinner, such as chicken and brown rice, white beans and farro or pan-seared salmon and whole wheat pasta.

 They are perfect alongside any protein for dinner.
-Try them with these delicious baked turkey wings or this wonderful vegan Lebanese falafel recipe.
+Try them with these delicious Italian chicken cutlets or this wonderful vegan Lebanese falafel recipe.

 You can also serve these tomatoes on any pasta of your choice with some fresh basil leaves, another drizzle of olive oil and some grated parmesan or pecorino cheese on top.